 SpayNeuterOhio is an all-volunteer 501(c)3 tax-exempt organization whose mission is to reduce the number of free-roaming stray animals and animals euthanized in shelters by providing low-cost spay/neuter access in Stark County, Harrison County, Jefferson County and eventually throughout Ohio via the RASCAL low-cost mobile surgical unit and other means.

-SpayNeuterOhio hosts the RASCAL Unit, (www.rascalunit.org) a mobile low/cost spay/neuter clinic, at various locations throughout the year.
+SpayNeuterOhio hosts the RASCAL Unit, (www.rascalunit.com) a mobile low/cost spay/neuter clinic, at various locations throughout the year.
 The clinic will run all day, with cats and dogs dropped off in 15 minute intervals between 9am and noon.
 The RASCAL unit can spay and neuter 30 surgeries plus 20 cat neuters in one day.
-The clinic also offers low-cost vaccinations and flea/heartworm treatment and preventative at an additional fee.
-Individuals will pick their animals back up between 2pm –8pm.
+The clinic also offers a limited number of low-cost vaccinations and flea/heartworm treatment and preventative at an additional fee.
+Individuals will pick their animals back up between 2pm –9pm.

 PLEASE SEE THE “LINKS” TAB FOR OTHER LOW-COST SPAY/NEUTER OPTIONS.